openzfs/zfs/module/os/windows/README.md

 # Design issues that need addressing.

-* Windows do not handle EFI labels, for now they are parsed with libefi, and we send offset and size with the filename, that both libzfs and kernel will parse out and use.
+* Windows does not handle EFI labels, for now they are parsed with libefi, and we send offset and size with the filename, that both libzfs and kernel will parse out and use.
 This works for a proof of concept.